 - Retained earnings

 Remember, when using the double-entry system, you must always debit one account and credit another for the same amount.
 It is also important to note that the income summary account is primarily used in the manual accounting process.
 If your business uses automatic software to manage your financial needs, it will not use an income summary account to shift these temporary account balances.
-On the same note, the manual form of

 Closing journal entry example